email linkedin

 General literature review

-A general literature review for alternative fuels, focusing on those relevant to ongoing studies related to engine applications in the countries involved in the task was completed: methanol, ammonia, and bio-oils, among others.
+The Task involved a general literature review for alternative fuels, focusing on those relevant to ongoing studies related to engine applications in the countries involved in the task: methanol, ammonia, and bio-oils, among others.

-In the literature review, the available information and report it in a structured way that supports future application of alternative fuels were compiled.
+In the literature review, the Task members compiled the available information and reported it in a structured way that supports future application of alternative fuels.

 On-line seminars